Statue of Confederate Gen. Robert E. Lee taken down in Virginia

 The governor and state Attorney General Mark Herring were among a crowd that gathered to watch the 26-foot-tall bronze statue depicting the Confederate icon on a horse be hoisted off its pedestal on Monument Avenue.

 State officials said Monday that the 12-ton statue will be temporarily relocated to a storage area until they decide where it should reside permanently.
+It had to be cut in half with a power saw along the general’s waist so it could fit under highway overpasses, The Associated Press reported.

+Team Henry Enterprises, a construction company from Newport News, Virginia, oversaw the statue’s removal.
+Owner Devon Henry reportedly dealt with death threats after his company helped remove other Confederate statues in Richmond last year.

+He told the AP that the Lee statue was the company’s most complex challenge.

 Mr. Herring said “with the removal of this grandiose monument to a past that no longer represents who we are as a commonwealth, we can turn the page to a new chapter.”